zhanglei1172/XBBO/README.md

-XBBO is a library that integrates common black box optimization algorithms, which can easily and quickly benchmark different black box optimization algorithms.
+**XBBO** is a library that integrates common black box optimization algorithms, which can easily and quickly benchmark different black box optimization algorithms.

 ## Usage

-Run the script in the `examples/` folder
+Run the script in the `example/` folder

 #### Bayesian Optimization use Gaussian-process